iOS UITextView Text Wrap Editor (Swift)

 }

-Note: If you want to search and replace items, you need to use a while loop; otherwise, when there are multiple search results, finding and replacing the first one will cause the range of subsequent search results to be incorrect, leading to a crash.
+Note: If you want to search & replace items, you need to use a While loop.
+Otherwise, when there are multiple search results, replacing the first one will cause the ranges of the following results to be incorrect, leading to a crash.

 Conclusion

-I have successfully completed the product using this method, and it is now online without any issues encountered so far.
-I’ll take some time to further explore the underlying principles!
+The product has been completed and launched using this method, and no issues have been encountered so far; I’ll take some time later to thoroughly explore the underlying principles!

-This article is more of a personal reflection on problem-solving rather than a tutorial.
-If you’re working on similar functionality, I hope you find it helpful.
-Feel free to reach out if you have any questions or feedback.
+This article is not a tutorial but a personal experience sharing on problem-solving.
+If you are working on similar features, I hope it helps you.
+Feel free to contact me with any questions or feedback.